ahmnouira/flask-simple-form/README.md

 2. `git clone` the project then `cd` into the directory
 3. run `virtualenv -p /usr/bin/python3 venv`or `python -m venv venv` to create a virtual environment
 4. activate it using `source venv/bin/activate`
-5. `pip install -r requirements/dev.txt` to install the app libaries and it dependencies
+5. `pip install -r requirements/prod_local.txt.txt` to install the app libaries and it dependencies
+6. install MongoDB database `sudo apt-get install mongodb`
+7. check your database is installed and print its version using `mongo --version`

 ### running the app

 * After installing, you need to set your application _environment variable_ by running `export FLASK_APP=app.py`
-* run the server using `flask run --reload --debugger`
+* run the server using the script file `run.sh` by typing `./run`
-* Access the running app in a browser at the URL written to the console (most likely http://localhost:5000)
+* Access the running app in a browser at the URL written to the console (most likely http://0.0.0.0:5000)